gwu-libraries/sfm-ui/docs/quickstart.rst

 for each social media item.
 For example, for a tweet, the CSV export includes the tweet's "coordinates" value but not the "geo" value.

-Refer to the :doc:`data_dictionary` for details about each of the columns the CSV and Excel exports.
+Refer to the :doc:`data_dictionary` for details about each of the columns in the the CSV and Excel exports for Twitter collections.

 Dehydration (exporting a list of just the IDs of social media items) is supported for certain data-sharing purposes.